Alborada (film): Production

-The first information about Pablo Neruda's presence as Chilean Consul of Sri Lanka and the experiences he encountered in Sri Lanka was first found by Handagama in Tissa Abeysekera's book "Ayaale Giya Sithak".
+The earliest information on Pablo Neruda's presence as Chilean Consul of Sri Lanka and the experiences he encountered in Sri Lanka was first found by Handagama in Tissa Abeysekera's book "Ayaale Giya Sithak".
 It was in those days that the idea of making a film based on that incident came to his mind.
 Even though he started to write the script with a romance-based plot, he later realized that Neruda has raped a Tamil garbage collecting female lady during his visit to Sri Lanka.

-Meanwhile, women's and student movements are protesting against a proposal in parliament to rename Chile's main airport, Santiago, in 2018, as Pablo Neruda Airport.
-Due to the strength of the opposition the government has to withdraw the resolution.
+Meanwhile, women's and student movements are protesting against a proposal in parliament to rename Chile's main airport, Santiago, as Pablo Neruda Airport in 2018.
+Due to the strength of the opposition, the government had to withdraw the resolution.
 The script was fully prepared throughout 2019 and it was decided to shoot in 2020 amidst COVID-19 pandemic.
 The casting of the film was too difficult with searching fresh faces that can speak Spanish and foreign look.
 Although a Chilean actor was first screened, his dates did not match with COVID situation.
 Handagama then screened Luis Romero, a young Spanish actor and poet who knew Neruda well and loved him.
 Then he chose Anne Solen, a French actress of Asian descent, for the role of Neruda's Burmese girlfriend.
-Filming commenced, after the end of the first COVID-19 curfew..
+Filming commenced after the end of the first COVID-19 curfew..

-For all the other roles, Sri Lankan artists of foreign origin were selected.
+Sri Lankan artists of foreign origin were selected for the supporting roles.
 The role of Lionel Wendt is played by Dominic Keller.
 Nimaya Harris as Neruda's liberated girlfriend.
 Malcolm Machado plays the servant and Rithika Kodithuwakku plays as the Tamil garbage cleaner.
 The main language of the film is English but also had to use Spanish when reciting poetry because the flow of words with syllables comes exactly from the original language of Neruda.
 Tamil and Sinhala languages were used when necessary as well as subtitled.

 The production plan of the film was done by Nimal Dushmantha.
 Then he built Ranminithenna cinema village as a model of the old Colombo Fort.
 Nonagama was selected as the scene of the Sakkili community singing.